-The Buyer had reviewed and inventoried the art excluded from the Sale under Section 1.2(b)(viii) of the Amended Asset Purchase Agreement and has determined that twelve (12) pieces of art were excluded from the Sale (the "Art") and Buyer thereafter the Sale desired to purchase the Art for \$26,000.
+The Buyer-had reviewed and inventoried the art excluded from the Sale under Section 1.2(b)(viii) of the Amended Asset Purchase Agreement and has-determined that twelve (12) pieces of art were excluded from the Sale (the "Art") and").
+Buyer thereafter the Saleinformed LYCDC that it desired to purchase the Art for \$26,000.
+This amount is consistent with a November 22, 2013 appraisal commissioned by LYCDC.

-On January 1, 2014, the Debtor filed its Motion for Order (I) Authorizing a Private Sale of the Debtor's Art to Edison Holdings LLC Free and Clear of any and all Liens, Claims, Encumbrances and Other Interests, (II) Scheduling an Expedited Hearing on the Motion, and (III) Granting Related Relief.
+On January 1, 2014, the Debtor filed its Motion for Order (I) Authorizing a Private Sale-of the Debtor's Art to Edison Holdings LLC Free and Clear of any and all Liens, Claims, Encumbrances and Other Interests, (II) Scheduling an Expedited Hearing on the Motion, and (III) Granting Related Relief.
 A hearing on the motion was held on January 27, 2014, whereby the court approved the Motion.